stub42/pytz/src/README.txt

-The only way of creating a time during the missing 24 minutes is converting from another timezone - because neither of the timezones involved where in daylight savings mode the API simply provides no way to express it:
+The only way of creating a time during the missing 24 minutes is converting from another timezone - because neither of the timezones involved where in daylight saving mode the API simply provides no way to express it:

 >>> utc_dt = datetime(1915, 8, 4, 22, 36, tzinfo=pytz.utc)